COD1995/ml-meta/README.md

 To increase collaborative efforts, we have provided a index-page.js script that will automatically update just the home page's main navigation.
 This will be built out to update sitewide navigation information.

-Once you place your completed HTML file into its correct folder, go to the main project folder and run this in your CLI: `node assets/js/index-page.js`
+Once you place your completed HTML file into its correct folder, go to the main project folder and run this in your CLI's node.js environment: `node assets/js/index-page.js`

 This will update your local index-content.html to now include your entry updated and styled correctly.